GeneHunter is a powerful software solution for optimization problems which

 Evolution and Genetic Algorithms

-Before describing how a GA can be applied to an optimization problem, let us draw the evolutionary parallel.
+Before describing how a genetic algorithm can be applied to an optimization problem, let us draw the evolutionary parallel.
 The theory is that a population of a certain species will, after many generations, adapt to live better in its environment.

 For example, if the species is an animal that lives mainly in a swampy area, it may eventually evolve with webbed feet.
 The reason is that the members of this population, which we call individuals, will tend to die if they are poor swimmers which cannot easily get food, and live to reproduce if they are good swimmers.
 The offspring of two good swimmers will probably be good swimmers because they will usually carry genetic traits of their parents, such as slight webbing between their toes.
 These genetic traits are carried in the chromosomes of the individuals.